matthiasn/BirdWatch/Clojure-Websockets/README.md

 In the twitterconf.edn you can also specify the address under which your installation of **[ElasticSearch](http://www.elasticsearch.org)** is accessible, the index to use in ElasticSearch and which terms to track from Twitter.

+You also need **[Bower](http://bower.io)** for managing the client-side dependencies.
+Once you have it installed, all you need to do is run it once:

+    bower install

 ## Usage
 Once the steps described above are completed, usage is easy.
 You can start up the application like this: